HaierT/RedisKubernetes/README.md

 ```
 minikube
 Redis 6.x
-A laptop / virtual machines with 8GB RAM & 2 CPU
+A PC / VM with 8GB RAM & 2 CPU
 ```